-- Select the newly created surface by pressing using the Ctrl and A keys together. - Drag and drop the Surface mesh attribute Plane Stress (TPM6) from the Treeview
+- Select the newly created surface by pressing using the Ctrl and A keys together. - Drag and drop the Surface mesh attribute Plane Stress (TPM6) from the Control Treeview onto the

 Note.
 When selecting lines to create a surface, the selection as viewed on the screen was only for the lines and not the new surface.
 It is for this reason that the whole model (and hence the surface) must be selected again using the Ctrl + A keys as described above.